slowkow/snpsea/README.md

 If you benefit from this method, please cite:

-> Slowikowski, K. et al. *SNPsea: test trait-associated loci for enrichment of
+> Slowikowski, K. et al. *SNPsea: an algorithm to identify cell types,
-> condition-specificity of gene measurements or binary annotations.*
-> Manuscript in progress.
+> tissues, and pathways affected by risk loci.* Manuscript in progress.

 See additional information and examples here: